SomerEsat/ethereum-staking-guides/README.md

 That's it!
 I hope you enjoyed this guide!

-- If you have feedback you can reach me here: [https://www.twitter.com/SomerEsat].
+- If you have feedback you can reach me on [Twitter](https://www.twitter.com/SomerEsat).

 - If you liked this guide and think others would benefit from it then please share it!